rewgs/grim/README.md

 ## examples

-OOP-like architecture in Lua revolves entirely around the use of tables.
+OOP-like architecture in Lua revolves entirely around the use of tables and metatables.

 Some good info:
 - https://stackoverflow.com/questions/4394303/how-to-make-namespace-in-lua